SimoneFerra/finalCapstone/README.md

+Table of contents
+_Project name
+_Project description
+_Installation
+_Usage
+_Credits

 Project name: Finance Calculators

 Project description: the program runs two different financial calculators: an investment calculator and a home loan repayment calculator.
                      The user can choose the calculator needed and by entering some values the program will make the requested calculations.

-Table of contents:

 Installation: the project can be installed locally using Python.